This post is part of my ongoing Reader Questions Series.

 Should We Be Concerned About Soy

-I know a lot of people are misinformed about soy’s benefits but they continue to eat dairy which comes with its own cow hormones and unhealthy fats so you’re on the right path for health.
+A lot of people are misinformed about soy’s safety or its benefits but they continue to eat dairy which comes with its own cow hormones and unhealthy fats so you’re on the right path for health.
 It’s good to be armed with some responses, though, when people say it’s unhealthy.

-Here’s my article about “The Safty of Soy,” which should clear up your concerns.
+Here’s my article about “The Safety of Soy,” which should clear up your concerns.

 Here’s what Dr. Joel Fuhrman has to say about it,